What is a townhouse?

 “Some people want more restrictions and a more uniform look throughout the community,” Hoefer says.
 “Some people want more freedom.
 The good news is that there are lots of options from different HOAs, so you can find the right one for you.”

 While a townhouse may make sense for you now, multi-floor living may not work for everyone and at all stages of life.
 If you’re planning to expand your family or are worried about your ability to traverse steps in the future, you should have a plan for whether you’ll be able to stay in the property.

-Who is townhouse living is best for?
+Who is townhouse living best for?

-Many types of homeowners can benefit from townhouses, but they’re a particularly good option or first-time homebuyers or other budget-minded home buyers who want more space than typically afforded in a condo.|
+|Townhouse||Townhouses are a particularly good option or first-time homebuyers or other budget-minded home buyers who want more space than typically afforded in a condo.|

 |Modular home||Modular homes are enticing to empty-nesters looking to downsize, couples looking for backyard units like tiny homes or families looking to upgrade their dated properties in nice but expensive neighborhoods.|